aws-samples/serverless-patterns/lambda-durable-eventbridge-cron-nodejs-sam/README.md

-# EventBridge Cron to Durable Lambda Function
+# Amazon EventBridge cron to AWS Lambda durable function

-This pattern demonstrates how to trigger a durable Lambda function using EventBridge on a cron schedule.
+This pattern demonstrates how to trigger a Lambda durable function using Amazon EventBridge on a cron schedule.
 The Lambda function uses the AWS durable execution SDK to implement a multi-step workflow with checkpointing and automatic replay capabilities.

-Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/lambda-durable-eventbrdige-cron-nodejs-sam
+Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/lambda-durable-eventbridge-cron-nodejs-sam

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.

 ## Architecture

-This architecture consists of a serverless cron job implementation using EventBridge and durable Lambda functions.
-An EventBridge rule configured with a cron expression triggers the durable Lambda function every 5-minutes.
+This architecture consists of a serverless cron job implementation using Amazon EventBridge and Lambda durable functions.
+An Amazon EventBridge rule configured with a cron expression triggers the Lambda durable function every 5-minutes.
 The Lambda function uses the AWS durable execution SDK to implement a multi-step workflow that can span multiple invocations through checkpointing - when `context.wait()` is called, the function suspends execution and creates a checkpoint, then resumes from that point in a subsequent invocation without re-executing previous steps.

 ## Requirements